 A Scottish Wildcat Filmed by a Hidden Camera

 A male's territory may overlap the territory of one or more females.
-The cats mark their territories with urine, feces and secretions from scent glands.
+The cats mark their territories with urine, feces, and secretions from scent glands.
 Wildcats aren't very vocal, but they do make sounds during aggression and mating.
-Wildcats can purr but they can't meow.
+They can purr but they can't meow.

 The cats spend most of the day hidden in dense trees or bushes or in a den.
 At dusk, or sometimes during the day, they emerge to feed.
 Wildcats usually hunt with stealth but are capable of great bursts of speed.
-They are carnivorous and feed chiefly on rodents and other mammals, including rabbits, hares, mice and voles, but they also catch birds, frogs, lizards and fish.
+They are carnivorous and feed chiefly on rodents and other mammals.
+Their diet includes rabbits, hares, mice, and voles.
+They also catch birds, frogs, lizards, and fish.
 They dip their paws into water to scoop out the fish.
-The cats eat nearly every part of their catch, including the fur, feathers and bones.
+The animals eat nearly every part of their catch, including the fur, feathers, and bones.
 The prey is eaten immediately or buried for future use.

 Scottish wildcats are fierce predators and will protect themselves and their kittens if they feel threatened.
 The cats were said to be man killers until this claim was disproved in the 1950s.